Kinross Gold

 Kinross Gold Corporation is a Canadian-based gold and silver mining company founded in 1993 and headquartered in Toronto, Ontario, Canada.
 Kinross currently operates six active gold mines, and was ranked fifth of the "10 Top Gold-mining Companies" of 2019 by InvestingNews.
 The company's mines are located in Brazil, Mauritania, and the United States.
 It trades under the KGC ticker in the New York Stock Exchange, and under K in the Toronto Stock Exchange.

 Operations

 Kinross Gold operates mines in North and South America, and West Africa.
-In 2022, 58% of Kinross gold production is expected to come from the Americas.
+In 2022, 58% of Kinross gold production was expected to come from the Americas.

 Fort Knox

 This property includes a mill, tailings storage, heap leach facility, the Gil project, and the True North open pit mine, which is closed and under monitoring.
 Expected to run out of ore in 2021, the mine's life has been extended to 2030 following a $100 million expansion investment announced in 2018, increasing life-of-mine production by about 1.5 million gold equivalent ounces.